Center for Regional and Continuing Education

 Special Session courses are approved course offerings available on a selected basis throughout the year.
 They carry residence credit with no limit on the number of units that can be applied to a degree program.
 Fees are charged on a per-unit basis and are separate from regular University semester fees.

 Frequently, organizations and groups of individuals express a desire for special courses, seminars, or workshops to satisfy their own specific needs.
-Whether the need is for academic or professional credit, Continuing Education staff can manage a successful program.
+Whether the need is for academic or professional credit, Continuing Education can provide a flexible and responsive solution.

 Regional Programs support the University mission by extending educational programming and services throughout Northern California.

 A nationally recognized leader in distance education, CSU, Chico has provided degree completion programs for students who live at a distance from campus since 1975.

 CSU, Chico also offers degree completion programs at the Shasta College University Center in downtown Redding.
 Students can complete degrees without traveling to Chico, or take courses and transfer to the main campus.

 To serve the professionals of the region, Continuing Education offers a wide variety of non-credit workshops and conferences encompassing personal enrichment and professional development topics.

 Continuing Education offers conference planning and event management services, for professional and academic groups to advance their fields and share learning opportunities.
 Every year, these conferences attract thousands of participants to the beautiful Chico campus, many for the first time.

 Open University provides an opportunity for residents of CSU, Chico’s service area to have access to regularly-scheduled University classes on a limited basis, without formal admission to the University.
 Students select the classes they wish to attend through Open University from the current schedule of courses and attend the first meeting of the desired course to request permission of the professor to enroll.